 If he has no healthy fear of consequences from Mom, he will not heed to your authority.

-Decide what is acceptable, make it known, set a consequence for disobedience, and follow through accordingly. (create age-appropriate consequences here) This simple process is the entire method of child training.
-It’s extremely effective, but only if you follow it fully.
+Decide what is acceptable, make it known, set a consequence for disobedience, and follow through accordingly. (create age-appropriate consequences here) This simple process is the summation of child training.
+A nutshell, if you will.
+Done right, it’s extremely effective.
+But only if you follow it fully.
 Your child is too valuable to allow fear to stop you from parenting well!
 CLICK HERE TO READ ANOTHER POST LIKE THIS